Stutchbury/InputEvents/README.md

 	stutchbury/InputEvents@^1.5.2
 ```

-`EncoderAdapter` should automatically install as a dependency of `InputEvents`.

-Paul Stoffregen's Encoder library is the default for EventEncoder and EventEncoderButton but is not a hard dependency so will need to be installed separately.
+Paul Stoffregen's Encoder library is the default for `EventEncoder` and `EventEncoderButton` but is not an explicit dependency so needs to be installed separately.

 ## BASIC USAGE